April Garden Guide

 * Put a birdhouse in the garden to attract insect-eating friends.

 * Measure the rainfall with a rain gauge posted near the garden so you can tell when to water.
 The garden needs about one inch of rain per week from April to September.

-University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
 The information on this Web site may or may not apply in your area.
-If you live outside southeastern Nebraska, visit your local Extension office
+If you live outside of southeastern Nebraska, contact your local university extension office.